Natural Sleep Aids and Remedies

 A host of studies show that as little as 0.1 to .3 milligrams may be enough for most people.
 Experts suggest that the fast-release melatonin is possibly more effective as a sleep remedy than the slow-release formulas.

 Valerian is an herbal extract.
 It is one of the leading natural supplements for managing anxiety and insomnia.
 But according to the Natural Medicines Comprehensive Database there is not enough proof to say that it is effective in treating insomnia.
 Some limited findings show that valerian may reduce the time needed to fall asleep and may improve sleep quality.
-Unlike the benzodiazepines, most people feel no morning grogginess after taking valerian.
+Unlike with benzodiazepines, most people feel no morning grogginess after taking valerian.
 Other findings were not as promising.
 They showed that when compared to a placebo, valerian didn't relieve anxiety or insomnia any better than the placebo.

 There is some support for the idea that using valerian over a period of time (such as over four weeks) may be more effective than taking it one night only.
-People who are poor sleepers may find more benefit than those who are normally good sleepers.
+People who are poor sleepers may find more benefits than those who are normally good sleepers.

 Valerian is usually well-tolerated for up to a month to six weeks.
 Sometimes there may be headache or a "hangover" feeling after using valerian.
 A few studies indicate valerian impairs thinking for a period of time after it is used.